 The Deaf in Jordan rely on sign language to have access to Scriptures (which is not to say they all know Jordanian Sign Language, since many isolated Deaf people in rural areas might not have a real language at all, using only home signs.)
 Jordanian Sign Language appears to be closely related to that of Lebanon and Syria.
 A dissertation, an introductory grammar and several linguistic articles about Jordanian Sign Language have been published.
 And there are some articles that deal with lexical comparisons between various Arabic sign languages.

-A change in attitude, especially over the last 25 years, has made it possible for care and rehabilitation services to be set up.
+A change in attitude, especially over the last 25 years, has made it possible for care and rehabilitation resources to come to Jordan.
 Better education for the deaf, as well as acceptance of their sign language as a real language, plays an important role in providing these services.
 Jordan has 13 schools for the Deaf (2006) with around 850 children enrolled.
 The Deaf schools, together with Deaf clubs in the major cities, form communities in which the sign language is transmitted.

-In Jordan, around 5% of the population is registered as being Christian.
+The majority of Jordanian families are Sunni Muslim, though they depend on the spirit world for their daily needs.
+Around 5% of the population is registered as being Christian.
 There is some receptivity among the Deaf from this group but few of them have ever had access to the gospel in a way they can understand.
-Obviously there is not this same receptivity among those from a Muslim background.
+Obviously, there is not this same receptivity among those from a Muslim background.
 However, all Deaf people seem more open to ideas presented in sign language (including the gospel) than most hearing Muslims would be to a written version of the gospel.